-/PHE_quick_guide_to_donning_doffing_PPE_standard_health_and_social_care_settings.pdf PPE for First Aid room/quarantine area available.
+We will ensure that, staff who are likely to have to support students in the circumstances identified above and potentially in the administration of some first aid have access to appropriate equipment and training in its correct use and disposal.
+See: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/911313/PHE_quick_guide_to_donning_doffing_PPE_standard_health_and_social_care_settings.pdf PPE for First Aid room/quarantine area available.
 Other requests to be handled on an ad hoc basis PPE only recommended for FAs.
-Instruction guidelines have been written and provided to main FAs .
+Instruction guidelines have been written and provided to main FAs.
 All staff have been well instructed in hand washing and use of sanitiser with signage throughout the site.
+We maintain a supply of face masks for sharing amongst students and staff who may have forgotten theirs.
+These can be collected from reception/student services.
 Staff wellbeing Staff anxiety re: potential exposure to the virus.
 All staff Serious Where necessary, individual discussions are held with staff to identify concerns.
 (NB: recognising that some could be experiencing bereavement, mental health issues, etc.).
 We have signposted to relevant counselling services.
 Including the Education Support Partnership which provides a free helpline for school staff and targeted support for mental health and wellbeing.
 HR advice is available if required.
-We are working with the trade unions. https://www.hse.gov.uk/news/assets/docs/talking-with-your-workers.pdf New staff wellbeing group & focus groups working on helping staff - both at Backwell and Trust levels.
-Low Low risk Staff are completing a fortnightly survey on their understanding of the RA.
-Results are sent back to the Trust for review and/or action.
-The staff wellbeing group is very active and has come up with new resources and methods for supporting staff A new staff couch to 5K club has been established.
+Low Low risk